 The marketing of over-the-counter medications designed to treat allergy symptoms has reinforced the belief that sinus headache is a common illness, but in reality, sinus headache is not as common as you may think.

 So how do you know if you have migraine or a sinus headache?
 Below we review the key symptoms of each and explain the main differences so you can get the treatment you need.

 What is migraine?

-Common symptoms of migraine include:
+Common migraine symptoms include:

 - Moderate to severe head pain

-- Head pain that causes a throbbing, pounding, or pulsating sensation
+- Head pain that causes a throbbing, pounding or pulsating sensation

 - Head pain that gets worse with physical activity or movement